BA Sociology, Nottingham Trent University, Nottingham, UK. Module leader and teacher "Social Structure and Social Life". 2014 - present.

 I try to adapt these four perspectives to teaching at different levels of education.
 I have teaching experience at both undergraduate and postgraduate level.

-I feel competent to teach in the areas of sociology of human rights, urban sociology and politics, European politics, public policy.
+I feel competent to teach in the areas of human rights, public policy, urban politics and sociology, European social policy.